sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

 -------------------
 The below workflow:

+* Creates a loop to create models for each Product Code
+* Filters the data based on the number of records for each Product Code
+* Assembles features for modelling
-* Casts a string columns to a double type column
+* Builds a linear regression model to find price elasticity
-* Joins the Books and Ratings datasets
-* Filters out rows that will be detrimental to modelling
+* Filters model results to remove unecesary data
-* Joins the Users with other datasets
-* Drops unnecessary columns
-* Calculates summary statistics
-* Coalesces data for export
-* Saves data to HDFS for later use
+* Saves the model results to CSV

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/BDP_Overview.PNG
    :alt: titanic-data-cleaning